Phonon-assisted relaxation and decoherence of singlet-triplet qubits in Si/SiGe quantum dots: - qubit

-As SOI enters in Eq.~(\ref{eq:HamiltonianSmall}) together with $b_x$, we neglect it assuming $|\Omega| \ll |b_x|$.
-In lateral SiGe/Si/SiGe QDs, SOI might be due to QD confinement or other applied electric fields, imperfections of the quantum well,\cite{wilamowski:prb02} or interface effects between two semiconductors.\cite{vervoort:prb97, vervoort:sst99} According to Ref.~\onlinecite{wilamowski:prb02}, the spin-orbit length is $l_R= 73\mbox{ $\mu$m}$.
-Using this value, we get $\Omega=-0.095 \mbox{ $\mu$eV}$.
-The SOI due to interface effects between semiconductors is absent if the amount of atomic monolayers of Si is even.\cite{nestoklon:prb08} However, experimental values for any of the three origins mentioned above are not known to us for present-day samples.
+As SOI enters in Eq.~\eqref{eq:HamiltonianSmall} together with $b_x$, we neglect it assuming $|\Omega| \ll |b_x|$.
+In lateral SiGe/Si/SiGe QDs, SOI might be due to QD confinement or other applied electric fields, imperfections of the quantum well \cite{wilamowski:prb02}, or interface effects between two semiconductors \cite{vervoort:prb97, vervoort:sst99}.
+According to Ref.~\onlinecite{wilamowski:prb02}, the spin-orbit length is $l_R= 73\mbox{ $\mu$m}$.
+Using this value, we get $\Omega=-0.095 \mbox{ $\mu$eV}$ from Eq.~\eqref{eq:SOI} when $\eta=0$.
+The SOI due to interface effects between semiconductors is absent if the amount of atomic monolayers of Si is even \cite{nestoklon:prb08}.
+However, experimental values for any of the three origins mentioned above are not known to us for present-day samples.

-In Fig.~\ref{fig:STminus_T} we see that $T_2\simeq 2T_1$, that means the relaxation part dominates over dephasing in $T_2$ [see Eq.~(\ref{eq:T2})].
-Up to a temperature of $T=0.08\mbox{ K}$, both $T_1$ and $T_2$ decay slowly and then change their behaviour to a more rapid decay.
+In Fig.~\ref{fig:STminus_T} we see that $T_2\simeq 2T_1$, that means the relaxation part dominates over dephasing in $T_2$ [see Eq.~\eqref{eq:T2}].
+Up to a temperature of $T=0.08\mbox{ K}$, both $T_1$ and $T_2$ decay slowly and then change their behavior to a more rapid decay.
 To explain this change at around $T\simeq 0.08\mbox{ K}$ we plot the one-phonon process decoherence rate ($\Gamma^{1p}_2$) and two-phonon process decoherence rate ($\Gamma^{2p}_2$), see Fig.~\ref{fig:STminus_rates_T}.
 These rates contribute to $T_2$ as

-We note that the one-phonon process can lead only to relaxation, it cannot lead to dephasing.\cite{kornich:prb14} Therefore $\Gamma_2^{1p} = \Gamma_1^{1p}/2$, where $\Gamma_1^{1p}$ is the one-phonon process relaxation rate.
-From Fig.~\ref{fig:STminus_rates_T} we can see that $\Gamma_2^{1p}\propto T$ for the whole interval of temperatures.
+We note that the one-phonon process can lead only to relaxation, it cannot lead to dephasing \cite{kornich:prb14}.
+Therefore $\Gamma_2^{1p} = \Gamma_1^{1p}/2$, where $\Gamma_1^{1p}$ is the one-phonon process relaxation rate.
+From Fig.~\ref{fig:STminus_rates_T} we can see that $\Gamma_2^{1p}\propto T$ for the whole temperature range.
 This is so because the dominant terms in $\Gamma_2^{1p}$ are proportional to a Bose-Einstein distribution,